 Green tea is a type of herbal tea that comes from the Camellia sinensis plant.
 It is most often simply called “tea” in many countries.
-The processing and production methods for different types of green teas vary considerably,
+The processing and production methods for different types of green teas vary considerably.
+Let’s discover, what are the ingredients in green tea.

 Ingredients in green tea